 Selected assessments specific to the Santa Ana Regional Water Board are described in the following subsections.

-303(d) Listings for TDS, Sulfate, Chloride, Hardness, TIN, and Sodium in Chino Creek Reach 1B
+Assessments for TDS, Sulfate, Chloride, Hardness, TIN, and Sodium

+Santa Ana Regional Water Board staff reviewed the objectives in Table 4-1 of the Santa Ana Basin Plan for total dissolved solids, hardness, sodium, chloride, total inorganic nitrogen, and sulfate.
+These objectives also have associated narrative language on pages 4-10, 4-11, 4-14, 4-18, and 4-19 of the Basin Plan.
+The narrative components of these objectives state that the numerical values shall not be exceeded as a result of controllable water quality factors.
+Water Board staff has not yet undertaken the evaluation of information in the integrated report record to determine if the exceedances are the result of controllable water quality factors, which means there is insufficient information to conclude the objectives are exceeded as a result of controllable water quality factors and recommend a 303(d) listing.

+However, in several circumstances the number of exceedances out of the number of samples, using the Listing Policy binomial distribution for conventional and other pollutants and a 7-day averaging period, indicate beneficial uses may be potentially threatened.
+Therefore, in several circumstances and as an interim approach until waterbody-specific information on controllable water quality factors is evaluated and added to the record, the weight of evidence indicates that there is sufficient information to place these waterbody-pollutant combinations in Category 3 of the CWA section 305(b) report portion of the integrated report.

-Total dissolved solids (“TDS”), sulfate, chloride, hardness, total inorganic nitrogen (“TIN”), and sodium were assessed using the 7-day averaging period consistent with Listing Policy section 6.1.5.6 which states that, “If the averaging period is not stated for the standard, objective, criterion, or evaluation guideline, then the samples collected less than 7 days apart shall be averaged.”
-The site-specific water quality objective for Chino Creek Reach 1B does not specify an averaging period and in such circumstances, the Listing Policy’s 7-day averaging period applies.
-Chino Creek Reach 1B is listed as impaired for TDS, sulfate, chloride, hardness, TIN, and sodium using the default 7-day averaging period.
+Data for total dissolved solids (“TDS”), sulfate, chloride, hardness, total inorganic nitrogen (“TIN”), and sodium were assessed using the 7-day averaging period consistent with Listing Policy section 6.1.5.6 which states that, “If the averaging period is not stated for the standard, objective, criterion, or evaluation guideline, then the samples collected less than 7 days apart shall be averaged.”
+The site-specific water quality objective for several waterbodies in the Santa Ana Region does not specify an averaging period and in such circumstances, the Listing Policy’s 7-day averaging period applies. .

 The antidegradation surface water quality objectives for minerals in the 1975 Basin Plan were established and are currently used for regulatory purposes (i.e., permits, determining compliance) as ‘annual flow-weighted averages.’
 The subsequent amendments to the 1975 Basin Plan (1983, 1995, 2004, and 2019) maintained the 1975 antidegradation numbers but did not include the table heading stating the values are annual flow-weighted averages.
 The use of annual flow-weighted averages for the salt and nutrient management program in the Santa Ana Region has been a common practice since the development of the 1975 antidegradation surface water quality objectives.
 Application of the 7-day averaging period for the purposes of developing the California Integrated Report does not impose a requirement in permits to regulate TDS, sulfate, chloride, hardness, TIN, and sodium using a 7-day averaging period.

-Santa Ana Water Board staff’s perspective is that omission of the reference to the annual flow-weighted average for Chino Creek Reach 1B, and other surface waters, is likely an editorial oversight.
-Santa Ana Water Board staff is considering adding specificity to the Basin Plan regarding averaging periods in a future Basin Plan amendment (as soon as 2023).
-Chino Creek 1B is listed as impaired for TDS, sulfate, chloride, and sodium using the default 7-day averaging period consistent with the Listing Policy.
+Santa Ana Regional Water Board staff’s perspective is that omission of the reference to the annual flow-weighted average for Chino Creek Reach 1B, and other surface waters, is likely an editorial oversight.
+Santa Ana Regional Water Board staff is considering adding specificity to the Basin Plan regarding averaging periods in a future Basin Plan amendment (as soon as 2023). .

-Should the pertinent water quality standards in the Basin Plan be amended (e.g., to include an annual averaging period), data for this waterbody will be reassessed in a subsequent California Integrated Report using the annual flow-weighted averaging period after the Basin Plan is amended.
-It is expected that a TMDL would not be prioritized for development until after the Santa Ana Regional Water Board completes the Basin Plan amendment and data are reassessed.
-Further, the Santa Ana Regional Water Board staff will use their discretion, where appropriate, in establishing permitting, monitoring, and other data collection requirements associated with TDS, sulfate, chloride, hardness, TIN, and sodium in Chino Creek Reach 1B.
+Should the pertinent water quality standards in the Basin Plan be amended (e.g., to include an annual averaging period), data for this waterbody will be reassessed in a subsequent California Integrated Report using the annual flow-weighted averaging period after the Basin Plan is amended. .